daledev-uk/graph-crm/README.md

 # graph-crm
-CRM System backed by NEO4J and case mananement provided by Activiti
+CRM System backed by NEO4J and case management provided by Activiti

+Please see BLOG at [https://dale-dev.blogspot.com/] to follow progress